|

 Write it out phonetically for them in the style of their language,

-or tell them what it rhymes with ("rhymes with “sun”"),
+or tell them what it rhymes with (Coase - it rhymes with "rose"),

 or give them other ways to remember it.

-and work it again later into the conversation.
+Later on, work it again into the conversation.

 May your good name be known far and wide!